 What is it?
 Pixelblaze V2 is an advanced LED pattern development engine.
 It makes it fast and fun to write new patterns with its web-based live editor and highly optimized expression engine.
 Pixel...Read More…

 Pixelblaze V2 is an advanced LED pattern development engine.
 It makes it fast and fun to write new patterns with its web-based live editor and highly optimized expression engine.
 Pixelblaze can store hundreds of patterns and lets you write new ones by entering mathematical expressions or code that update live as you type.
 No more time consuming compile, upload, test cycles!
 Pixelblaze is optimized for speed and can produce hundreds of frames per second for extremely smooth animations.

 Pixelblaze was designed for APA102 LEDs (aka DotStar).
 These LEDs are state-of-the-art and provide rock solid updates, faster refresh cycles, and the possibility of a dynamic range well beyond 0-255.
-Pixelblaze also supports WS2812 (aka NeoPixel) LEDs.
+Pixelblaze also supports WS2812 (aka NeoPixel) and WS2801 LEDs.

 Pixelblaze also supports input from websockets and IO pins.
 The analog digital converter (ADC) can be used in patterns, as well as 4-5 input/output pins.

 In this kit you get the Pixelblaze controller board (pictured), 5mm screw terminals, and 0.1" pin headers.
 Optionally LEDs may also be added.
 Some soldering required.